Classification of strongly asymptotically log del Pezzo flags and surfaces: Introduction

 (vi) $S=\mathbb{F}_1$, and $C$ is a smooth $1$-curve,

 (vii) $S=\mathbb{P}^1\times\mathbb{P}^1$, and $C$ is a smooth $2$-curve.

 \end{prop}

 In particular, the rank of the Picard group is at most 2 which is extremely restrictive.
 What is more, the notion of log del Pezzo pairs does not even recover the classical notion of del Pezzo surfaces.
 As it turns out, strongly \aldps are rather richer in structure and the rank of their Picard group has no upper bound.
-From a geometric point of view this is interesting since it provides a host of manifolds to construct canonical \K edge metrics as well as metrics of positive Ricci curvature away from $C$ on.
+From a geometric point of view this is interesting since it provides a host of manifolds on which to construct canonical \K edge metrics as well as metrics of positive Ricci curvature away from $C$.
 In addition, one easily realizes the classical del Pezzo surfaces in this picture by considering $(S,C)$ with $C$ a smooth anticanonical curve on a del Pezzo surface $S$ as then $-K_S-(1-\be)C\sim -\be K_S>0$.

-In \cite{CR}, Cheltsov--Rubinstein gave a classification of \saldp pairs based on two main steps.
+Cheltsov and the author gave a classification of \saldp pairs based on two main steps \cite[Theorems 2.1,3.1]{CR}.
 First, an induction on the rank of the Picard group and the key observation that every \saldp pair can be obtained from a pair $(s,c)$ with Picard group at most 2 via blow-ups along smooth points of the boundary $c$ and replacing the original boundary with its proper transform $\tc$.
 Second, an ad hoc verification of the generality conditions on the blow-ups allowed for each of the resulting pairs $(s,c)$.